 - We survey our attorneys and staff to ensure that we are taking steps that include and value them.

-- Our attorneys are active in organizations that broaden professional opportunities for underrepresented members of the legal profession, including the Connecticut Asian Pacific American Bar Association, the Massachusetts LGBTQ Bar Association, and the Asian American Lawyers Association of Massachusetts.
+- Our attorneys are active in organizations that broaden professional opportunities for underrepresented members of the legal profession, including the Connecticut Asian Pacific American Bar Association and the Asian American Lawyers Association of Massachusetts.

 - We recruit from law schools with diverse student populations and diversity pledges that mirror our own.

 We are firmly committed to continuing to build a more diverse and inclusive firm for our future.